 The Child Life Zone

-The Child Life Zone, also called The Zone, is a therapeutic and educational play environment for pediatric patients and their families at the Kravis Children’s Hospital at Mount Sinai.
+The Child Life Zone, also called The Zone, is a therapeutic and educational play environment for pediatric patients and their families at the Mount Sinai Kravis Children’s Hospital.

 The Zone offers a place to play, learn, laugh, and relax for your child and your family.
 The Child Life Zone is a state-of-the-art environment that meets the special needs of children and adolescents coping with illness and hospitalization.
-Open seven days a week, The Child Life Zone is available to medically cleared patients over age three who receive care within the Department of Pediatrics at the Kravis Children’s Hospital at Mount Sinai.
+Open seven days a week, The Child Life Zone is available to medically cleared patients over age three who receive care within the Department of Pediatrics at the Mount Sinai Kravis Children’s Hospital.

 The Child Life Zone is staffed by professionally credentialed child life specialists, child life assistants, creative arts therapists, and graduate interns.
 In The Zone, qualified volunteers and community partners share their talents in art, music, cooking, and more.